 - Illegible handwriting – which renders a script unintelligible due to the frequency of spelling/grammar/punctuation errors.

 - Slow writing – where the rate of writing is so slow that it renders a student unable to complete exams.

 In order to apply for an exemption from writing, students must submit a completed Junior Certificate/Leaving Certificate reasonable accommodations application form, outlining the particular difficulty, and this must be signed by the school principal.

 The Commission accepts the school’s confirmation on the application as sufficient evidence to permit an exemption.

-Once you have been awarded your exemption to use a word processor, you will also be exempt from having your exam answer assessed in regard to spelling, punctuation or grammar.
-This applies specifically to exams in any language subjects (Irish, English, French, Spanish etc).
+Once you have been awarded your exemption to use a word processor, you will also be exempt from having your exam answer assessed in regard to spelling, punctuation, or grammar.
+This applies specifically to exams in any language subject (Irish, English, French, Spanish, etc).
 However, students granted the use of a word processor must ensure spell-check and autocorrect are turned off.

 Further info on Reasonable Accommodations for Junior and Leaving Certificate Examinations can be found on www.examinations.ie

 The State Examinations Commission now approves exemptions for Junior Cert students can also be carried through at Leaving Certificate.